izhangzhihao/izhangzhihao.github.io/_posts/2020-11-14-how-to-make-your-open-source-project-successful.md

 - Play well with other open source projects
 - {:.fragment} A **brilliant** idea that solving a **real problem**.
 - {:.fragment} A quality implementation.
-API design/(backward&forward&binary&source)compatibility/test case/performance/docs/easy to use...
 - {:.fragment} Make a **formal release**(eg, Maven repo/gradle plugin repo/intellij plugin repo/github release)
 - {:.fragment} Not only README, but detail doc/screenshots/example code and more...
 - {:.fragment} Build your community
 - {:.fragment} Let people know your project.
 - {:.fragment} Hold your position!
+- {:.fragment} 不要使用中文
 - {:.fragment} Let The Bullets Fly(让子弹飞一会儿)
+- {:.fragment} Make your project profitable

 </section>

 <section markdown="1">

-### How to contribute a Open Source project?
+### How to contribute an Open Source project?

-To learn how to manage a open source project and how to contribute to other open source project
+To learn how to manage an open source project and how to contribute to other open-source project

 #### What you could do?

 - {:.fragment} read README/contribution guide/License & Code of conduct first.
-- {:.fragment} Before you report a bug, you need do search first(in case this is a known issue)
+- {:.fragment} Before you report a bug, you need your `Minimal reproducible code` and search first(in case this is a known issue)
 - {:.fragment} Report bug
 - {:.fragment} Make pull request
 - {:.fragment} Create feature request